matthieugomez/EconPDEs.jl/README.md

 # Boundary Conditions
 When solving a PDE using a finite scheme approach, one needs to specify the value of the solution *outside* the grid ("ghost node") to construct the second derivative and, in some cases, the first derivative *at* the boundary.
 By default, this package assumes that the value outside the grid is the same as the value *at* the boundary.
+I go through several cases for lower boundaries (upper boundaries are similar):

 1. First Case: *at the lower boundary of the grid, the state variable has a positive drift and positive volatility.*